Partnerships and Collaborations

 Georgetown Lombardi Comprehensive Cancer Center

-The CDI shares a network with 17 regional hospitals.
+The CDI is part of the Hackensack Meridian Health Research Institute, a network of research which extended across New Jersey’s largest and most comprehensive health network that includes 18 regional hospitals.
+The HMHRI leads and organizes a connected ecosystem bringing together clinicians, scientists, and educators to respond to the health problems of our time, in real-time.
+HMHRI is dedicated to accelerating discovery, innovation, and translation of scientific breakthroughs that address unmet clinical needs.
 This facilitates the sharing of resources, such as the biorepository, and promotes collaborations among the researchers at CDI with the many physicians within the network.
 It also enables clinicians to provide access to cutting-edge research to their patients.
-Learn more.

 Hackensack University Medical Center (HUMC) is a 900 bed, full-service hospital that was established in 1886 and has expanded tremendously in recent years.
 It has been named one of the nation’s top 50 hospitals, the top hospital in New Jersey, and one of the top 3 hospitals in the New York Metropolitan area.
 Research conducted at HUMC is supported by the David and Alice Jurist Institute for Research, which opened in 2000 to provide state of the art research facilities and services for both clinical and basic research, including an Institutional Review Board, Research Biosafety committee, Institutional Data Safety Monitoring Board, Office of Research Integrity, Sponsored Programs Office, Research Finance and Contracts Office, Research Compliance Office, Clinical trials Advisor, Research Biostatistician, and Office of Commercialization and Technology Ventures.